 The farmhouse interior is quaint as one would expect from a country home.
 A mishmash of kitsch items decorated the walls.
 You can see that the owners of the farm are also religious.

-Sadly lunchtime was over and it was time to check out the farmer’s museum which showcases the family’s collection of household appliances, agricultural tools and furniture.
+Sadly lunchtime was over and it was time to check out the farmer’s museum which showcases the family’s collection of household appliances, agricultural tools, and furniture.

 Upon entering the museum, we were greeted by this cute little feline.
 You know how I love cats, right?
 Evident by a trip to Amsterdam where I visited a cat sanctuary on a boat and even a museum containing only cat art.
 To be honest, the museum wasn’t that interesting for me personally, but it was neat to get a glimpse of their past.
-One item I did like the old school radio.
+One item I did like was the old-school radio.
 Can you imagine how much you could sell this for an antique market?
 I bet I could fool a hipster type into paying big bucks for one of these babies.

 Like that mountain hut where I learned how to cook dumplings, Tschötscherhof Farm is a truly special place.
-It’s charming, quaint and down to earth.
+It’s charming, quaint, and down to earth.
 My lunch there didn’t seem long enough and I would have loved to extend my time there by staying in one of their eight apartments (most with balconies.)
-Averaging around €45 a night, it’s an incredible bargain considering what you get – the chance to stay at a traditional farm, eat loads of the scrumptious local food and more importantly experience day-to-day life in Seiser Alm.
+Averaging around €45 a night, it’s an incredible bargain considering what you get – the chance to stay at a traditional farm, eat loads of scrumptious local food and more importantly experience day-to-day life in Seiser Alm.